 Scoliosis is a common condition that affects many children and adolescents.
 This condition of side-to-side spinal curves is called “scoliosis”.
 On an x-ray, the spine of a person with scoliosis looks more like an “S” or a “C” than a straight line.
-These curves can make the person’s shoulders or waist appear uneven.
-Some of these bones may also be rotated slightly, making one shoulder blade more prominent than the other.
+Sometimes parents note that their child’s shoulders or waist appear uneven.
+Some of these bones may also be rotated slightly, making one shoulder blade appear higher than the other.

 Scoliosis is a descriptive term and not a diagnosis.
 In more than 80% of cases, a specific cause is not known.
 Scoliosis does not come from carrying heavy things, athletic involvement, sleeping/standing postures, or minor leg length abnormalities.
 Children with scoliosis and their parents have a lot of questions about the condition.
 Here, orthopaedic surgeons from the American Academy of Orthopaedic Surgeons and the Scoliosis Research Society answer some of the questions they most commonly hear from patients and their parents.